By Andrea Harris and Sue Cotey, RNs

 Inadequate rest or sleep can also lead to lack of motivation to exercise or plan meals.
 This often leads to irritability, which can affect relationships with family, friends and coworkers.
 Sleepiness also can cause people to forget to take their medications and lead to further diabetes complications.

-Sleep apnea may be genetically linked and it is most commonly found in those who are overweight or obese, people who smoke and are over the age of 40.
+Sleep apnea may be genetically linked and it is most commonly found in those who have a BMI > 25 (have overweight) or > 30 (have obesity), people who smoke and are over the age of 40.

 Research shows that an increase in severity of OSA is correlated with poorer glucose control.
 If you have diabetes and have the following symptoms, you should talk to your doctor about doing a sleep study to learn if you have sleep apnea: